KimMoe/IS-213-Gruppe1/README.md

 - Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.
 - Add the original repository as a remote called `upstream`.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.
 - Create a new branch to work on!
-Branch from `develop`
+Branch from `develop`.
 - Implement/fix your feature, comment your code.
 - Write or adapt tests as needed.
 - Add or change the documentation as needed.
 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
 Target the project's `develop`.
-- ...
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).
 <br>